Introduction

 Concentrations Outside of Physics

-For outside concentrations, the courses to be counted in the minimum 15 credit hours beyond the core must have internal coherence and lead to mastery in the area of concentration.
+Outside concentrators must take one of these five laboratory courses as part of the core curriculum (PHYS 3310, PHYS 3330, PHYS 3360, PHYS 4410, ASTRO 4410).
+The courses to be counted in the minimum 15 credit hours beyond the core curriculum must have internal coherence and lead to mastery in the area of concentration.
 The course sequence must be worked out with and approved by the major faculty advisor.
 At least 8 of the 15 credit hours must be in courses numbered above 3000.
 Past areas of concentration include astronomy, atmospheric sciences, business, chemical physics, computer science, economics, education, geophysics, government, history, law, math, meteorology, philosophy of science, and public policy.
 A combined biology/chemistry concentration is common for premedical students or those who wish to prepare for work in biophysics.

 Courses used to fulfill requirements for another major or minor cannot be counted toward an outside concentration.